labex-labs/open-source-labs/css/30-seconds-of-css/lab-zoomin-zoomout-animation/intro.md

 # Introduction

-In this lab, we will explore CSS and its capabilities for styling web pages.
-Specifically, we will learn how to use CSS to control layout, typography, colors, and other visual aspects of a website.
-By the end of the lab, you will have a solid understanding of CSS and be able to create visually appealing and responsive web pages.
+In this lab, we will explore the fundamentals of CSS programming.
+Through a series of exercises, we will learn how to use CSS to style HTML elements and create visually appealing web pages.
+By the end of the lab, you will have a solid understanding of CSS syntax and be able to apply it to your own web development projects.